Our Work » ALICE

 ALICE represents the men and women of all ages and races who get up each day to go to work like you and me, but who aren’t sure if they’ll be able to put dinner on the table each night.
 They are our child care workers, our mechanics, our home health aides, store clerks and office assistants – all workers we cannot live without.

 We’ve all heard anecdotally how our social service systems have come under increased strain in recent years.
-Our ALICE Report provides the detailed analysis and data that explains why so many are struggling.
+The United Way ALICE Report provides the detailed analysis and data that explains why so many are struggling.
 For example, here’s some of what we’ve uncovered:

 - Half of New Jersey’s 566 towns have 30 percent or more households earning less than what is needed to afford the basics